 "Start your day with a stack of the world’s greatest flapjacks at Palace Diner." - Travel + Leisure Editors

-"Start your trip at Palace Diner, the 15-seat brunch spot that helped put Biddeford on the map as a food destination and earned a place on Eater’s list of the best 38 restaurants in America in 2018.
-Co-founders Greg Mitchell and Chad Conley resurrected a decades-old restaurant in a historic train dining car, striking a balance between nostalgia and modern magic.
-Fill up on a Lumberjack breakfast of lemon-buttermilk flapjacks, over-easy eggs, bacon, and smashed potatoes, or tackle a towering tuna melt stacked with crispy iceberg lettuce and zesty pickles on griddled challah.
-While the setting is part of the appeal, seats can be hard to come by; thankfully, the food also makes good takeout for Mechanics Park, which overlooks the nearby river." - Stasia Brewczynski
+"Tucked into a historic train dining car and seating just 15, this brunch spot helped put Biddeford on the map and landed on Eater’s list of the best 38 restaurants in America in 2018; co-founders Greg Mitchell and Chad Conley resurrected a decades-old restaurant and strike a balance between nostalgia and modern magic, serving items like a Lumberjack breakfast with lemon-buttermilk flapjacks, over-easy eggs, bacon, and smashed potatoes, or a towering tuna melt on griddled challah — though seats are hard to come by, the food makes good takeout for nearby Mechanics Park." - Stasia Brewczynski